ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-following-server.md

 | `bool` | true    |

 Description
-:   If true, ignore the detected object’s orientation and point toward it from the robot’s position.
+:   If true, ignore the detected object's orientation and point toward it from the robot's position.

 ### **`search_by_rotating`**